Municipals US municipal bond quarterly market recap and outlook

 Get an update from the Invesco Municipal Bond team on the muni bond market and their outlook on what may be ahead.

-Here’s our insight and perspective on what’s happening in the muni market, including supply and demand, credit trends, and a quick look at key muni data points.
+Here’s our insight and perspective on what’s happening in the muni market, including supply and demand, credit trends, and a quick look at key muni data points, in our November 6 update.

 Read the complete article, including munis by the numbers.